snxethan/CSC360-LIBRARY/README.md

 # CSC360-LIBRARY
 This project is a simple XP (Experience Points) Tracker created for the CSC360 course at Neumont College of Computer Science.
-It was built to demonstrate C# programming concepts such as object-oriented design, event handling, and graphical user interface (GUI) development.
+It was built to demonstrate C# programming concepts, including object-oriented design, event handling, and graphical user interface (GUI) development.
 Each branch may represent different labs, exercises, or feature expansions related to coursework.

 -----------------------------------